cboard-org/cboard/README.md

 ## Translations
 Languages are auto-translated (except English and Hebrew), as far as I'm aware they are 80% correct, we need to proof-read Spanish, Russian, Hindi, French and more, please contact us if you want to help - you do not need to be a programmer to do this!

+We're using Discord to collaborate online, join us at: https://discord.gg/CESX8

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).<br>
 Symbols provided by [Straight Street](http://straight-street.com/gallery.php).<br>